The Cambridge Band Competition 2020

 We will contact those acts selected for the heats by January 25th

-The Heats will take place on the Saturdays in March at the Portland Arms.
+Heats will take place in the Portland Arms Saturdays in March.

 First launched in 1985 at Cambridge's Guildhall, the competition picked up immediate national attention thanks to Trevor Dann and The Old Grey Whistle Test.
 Infamously, Colonel Gomez caused a national controversy with their performance on that show, controversy that even led to questions being asked in Parliament about the incident!
 More was to come though, with the 'debatable' decision to award the first prize to The Detective - a decision that caused consternation amongst some as, although they made the tapes themselves, The Detective performed on stage to a backing track!